 Curtail or Curtailment – The acceptance by Gatherer of less volumes of Gas than Customer is Tendering for Gathering at the Receipt Point(s) as more fully specified in Section 7.3 hereof.

-Customer's Fuel and L&U – Customer's fuel and lost and unaccounted for Gas shall be deemed to be ______ percent (___%) of Shippers Gas Tendered for Gathering at the Receipt Point(s), irrespective of the actual System fuel requirements and lost and unaccounted for Gas.
+Customer's Fuel and L&U – Customer's fuel and lost and unaccounted for Gas shall be deemed to be the percentage, set forth in a Confirmation, of Customer’s Gas Tendered for Gathering at the Receipt Point(s), irrespective of the actual System fuel requirements and lost and unaccounted for Gas.

 Customer's Nomination – Shall have the meaning set forth in Section 8.1.